Betti numbers and shifts in minimal graded free resolutions: Introduction

-For the lower bound the assumption that $R$ is Cohen--Macaulay is essential.
-There exists a conjectured upper bound in the non Cohen--Macaulay case by replacing the number $p$ by the codimension of $R$.
 Migliore, Nagel and the author \cite{MINARO05} extended this conjecture by the questions that we have equality below or above if and only if $R$ has a pure resolution.
-See also \cite{BOSO, HEZH} for related results.
+This conjecture is proved as a corollary of the Boij--S\"oderberg theory which was conjectured and developed partly by Boij--S\"oderberg \cite{BOSO} and then completely proved by Eisenbud--Schreyer \cite{EISCH} (see also \cite{BOSO} and \cite{EIFLWE}).
 A natural question is whether under the Cohen--Macaulay assumption the $i$-th total Betti number $\beta^S_{i}(R)$ can also be bounded by using the shifts in the minimal graded free resolution of $R$.
 A natural guess for bounds is

 for $i=1,\dots,p$.
 We show that these bounds hold if $R$ is a complete intersection and if $I$ is componentwise linear.
 Moreover, in these cases we have equality above or below for all $i$ if and only if $R$ has a pure resolution.
 In general these bounds are not valid.
-Indeed, we give a counterexample in \ref{counterguess1}.
-For Cohen--Macaulay algebras with {\em strictly quasi-pure resolutions}, i.e.\ $m_i>M_{i-1}$ for all $i$, we show the bounds
+Indeed, we give a counterexample in Example \ref{counterguess1}.
+For Cohen--Macaulay algebras with \emph{strictly quasi-pure resolutions}, i.e.\ $m_i>M_{i-1}$ for all $i$, we show the bounds

 for $i=1,\dots,p$.
 Again we have equality below or above for all $i$ if and only if $R$ has a pure resolution.
 Observe that